virtualcommons/port-of-mars-analysis/README.md

 ```

-that will mean doenloading the appropiate tournament and survey data and then placing that data into the locations shown above.
+There is some manual work needed to download tournament and survey data and placing it in the filesystem in the manner above.

 # Running the Workflow